Poland train travel Frequently Asked Questions (FAQ)

 We supply detailed city-by-city information on the Rail-Air Links page.

 Poland was the last place in Europe where one can find steam-hauled passenger trains running on normal passenger trains in scheduled service.
 These trains ran from town of Wolsztyn, which lies southwest of Poznan.
-Currently there is no regularly-scheduled service operating, but plans are afoot to restore it.
-In the meantime, the Turkol Company operates periodic special trains using the Wolsztyn locomotives.
+You can find the current schedule here (in Polish).
+The Turkol Company also operates periodic special trains using the Wolsztyn locomotives.

 Some larger stations have a left luggage facility (przechowalnia bagażu).
 Here you leave your luggage and you must tell the attendant a declared value for the luggage (the price varies depending on the value).
 The attendant will issue you a ticket, which you must use when picking up your bags.
 You will pay at the time of pick-up.
 Make sure you check the opening times, to make sure the facility will be open when you plan to return!